networkx/nx-parallel/README.md

 ```
 For more on how to play with configurations in nx-parallel, see [Config.md](./Config.md).
 Additionally, refer to the [NetworkX's official backend and config docs](https://networkx.org/documentation/latest/reference/backends.html) for more.

 You can also enable logging to observe which backend is used and how tasks are scheduled.
-Make sure to configure logging in the following way, before making any backend-related calls:
+Enable and configure logging in the following way:

 ```py
 import logging